HiroMunde/WeatherDataCollector/README.md

 The app has only been tested with Azurite emulator for local Azure Storage development, altough in theory it should work with in-cloud Azure Storage.
 To run it locally, install Azurite. https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage

+Start Azurite with the following command azurite --location c:\azurite

 To build the app, navigate to the project root and run the following in CMD dotnet clean dotnet build